awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-valuemappings.md

 # AWS::AmplifyUIBuilder::Form ValueMappings<a name="aws-properties-amplifyuibuilder-form-valuemappings"></a>

-Represents the data binding configuration for a value map\.
+The `ValueMappings` property specifies the data binding configuration for a value map\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-valuemappings-syntax"></a>